 This is the case both for the pollock, herring and flatfish fisheries in the Pacific, and the cod, haddock and blue whiting fisheries in the Barents Sea.
-Russian fisheries are also heavily depending on activity in foreign waters, such as off the west coast of Africa, the Norwegian Sea, Greenland, Iceland and the NAFO zone (Canada).
-A major factor that has limited the domestic use of catches from the Pacific fisheries is the lack of logistical capacity from the east to the more populated regions in the west.
-This capacity is a constraint for frozen products, and is nearly non-existent for fresh products.
+Russian fisheries are also heavily depending on activity in foreign waters,

 So, even if Russia is an important producer of fish, domestic supply has not been a major driver of domestic seafood consumption, and for the past two decades, imports from northern European countries have played an increasingly significant role in Russian seafood consumption.